History of Elephants in Thailand

-Boon Lott's Elephant Sanctuary offers a stay package wherein you get to live among elephants and take care of them.
+Boon Lott's Elephant Sanctuary in Thailand offers a stay package wherein you get to live among elephants and take care of them.
 The package generally includes accommodation at a well-maintained cottage including meals and non-alcoholic drinks.
 You get the best of the services one gets in a hotel, in addition to spending lots and lots of time with elephants.
-You need to reserve a room before the Sanctuary doesn't take on the spot bookings.
+You need to reserve a room in advance the Sanctuary doesn't take on the spot bookings.
 So pack your tropical t-shirts and shorts and be prepared to spend some quality time with elephants.

-Cost: THB 6000 Location: Outside the village Baan Tuel, Thailand
+Location: Outside the village Baan Tuel, Thailand

 2. Elephant Nature Park

 The Elephant Nature Park is an elephant rescue and rehab centre in North Thailand where you can be friends with elephants, bathe and feed them and nourish them with love.
 They provide different types of packages, mainly a day tour and overnight tour (with accommodation).
 You can also get your swimming trunk along to bathe with baby elephants.

 Cost: Day tour: THB 2500 and Night tour: THB 5800

 3. Wildlife Friends Foundation, Thailand

 The Wildlife Friends Foundation Thailand (WFFT) provides aids to several kinds of animals, including elephants.
 Choose from the various tours they offer you could either plan a day trip or stay a week-long at their facility to volunteer and shower love at elephants.
 Whichever package you choose, there will be lots of new learning along with walking, showering and interacting with elephants.

 Cost: THB 1,600 THB for day tour and THB 16,500 for a week-long stay.